- 0151 235 1200

 Students have the opportunity to visit UCAS conventions, open days and university fairs to help them make the right decision.
 Students also have the opportunity to take part in masterclasses, insight days and shadowing schemes provided by different universities, which will offer students an insight into their chosen course.

-We are very lucky to have a careers advisor permanently on site which can be consulted at any point during the student’s journey in Sixth Form and who will be working closely with those students not going to university to provide them with help and information regarding apprenticeships and employment.
+We are very lucky to have a careers advisor on site which can be consulted at any point during the student’s journey in Sixth Form and who will be working closely with those students not going to university to provide them with help and information regarding apprenticeships and employment.

 For more information click the link below: